ANTHRO 100 — GENERAL ANTHROPOLOGY

 3 credits.

-Introduction to prehistoric world from origins of human culture to the beginnings of written history as revealed by archaeological research at great sites and ruins around the globe.
-Archaeological analyses of famous prehistoric sites as case studies to illustrate concepts and techniques used by archaeologists in their efforts to understand the rise, florescence, and demise of vanished societies.
-Enroll Info: None
+Introduction to the ancient world from origins of human culture to the beginnings of written history as revealed by archaeological research at great sites and ruins around the globe.
+Archaeological analyses of important sites as case studies to illustrate concepts and techniques used by archaeologists in their efforts to understand the diversity of the human past.

 ANTHRO 104 — CULTURAL ANTHROPOLOGY AND HUMAN DIVERSITY